qgis/QGIS-Documentation/source/docs/user_manual/working_with_ogc/ogc_client_support.rst

 :menuselection:`Settings --> Options` and click on the :guilabel:`Network & Proxy` tab.
 There, you can add your proxy settings and enable them by setting |checkbox|
 :guilabel:`Use proxy for web access`.
-Make sure that you select the correct proxy type from the :guilabel:`Proxy type` |selectstring| drop-down menu.
+Make sure that you select the correct proxy type from the :guilabel:`Proxy type` |selectString| drop-down menu.

 Once the new WMS server connection has been created, it will be preserved for future QGIS sessions.